Self-guided Sightseeing Tour #6 in Krakow, Poland

 Sight 4: Kościół pw. Świętej Agnieszki

-St. Agnes Church – a historic, Baroque, Roman Catholic church, at 30 Józefa Dietla Street, in Stradom in Krakow.
+St. Agnes Church – a historic, Baroque, Roman Catholic church located in Krakow, in the First Old Town district at 30 Józefa Dietla Street, in Stradom.
 It serves as a garrison church.

 Sight 5: Kościół pw.
 Nawrócenia Świętego Pawła

-The Church of the Conversion of St. Paul is a Roman Catholic conventual church of the missionaries located in Kraków at 6 Stradomska Street, in Stradom.
+The Church of the Conversion of St. Paul – a historic Roman Catholic conventual church of the missionaries located in Krakow, in the Old Town district I at 6 Stradomska Street, in Stradom.

 Sight 7: Kościół pw. Świętego Józefa

-St. Joseph's Church – a Roman Catholic conventual church of the Bernardine Sisters, located in Krakow at 21 Poselska Street in the Old Town.
+St. Joseph's Church – a historic Roman Catholic conventual church of the Bernardine Sisters, located in Krakow, in the Old Town district I at 21 Poselska Street, in the Old Town.

 Wikipedia: Kościół św.
 Józefa w Krakowie (ul.
 Poselska) (PL)